Let's take a minute and answer a fundamental question when it comes to financial planning: What is a financial plan?

 And the reason is that an effective financial plan is not just information.
 After all, information alone doesn't change lives, accomplish goals, retire, or send kids to college.
 It is action based on information that attains objectives and changes lives.

-So, at our firm, we like to describe effective financial planning as the process of gathering information that allows us to make decisions that align our financial choices with our goals and priorities.
+So, at our firm, we describe effective financial planning as the process of gathering information that allows us to make decisions that align our financial choices with our goals and priorities.
+The way we see it, there are four critical elements to creating a financial plan.

-Please take a moment to consider this: An effective financial plan is one where we gather the appropriate information so that we can make decisions or take action that aligns our financial choices with our goals and priorities.
+An effective financial plan is one where we gather the appropriate information so that we can make decisions or take action, reduce risk, and track our progress along the way.
+All of these align our financial choices with our goals and priorities.
 It's that alignment of our goals and priorities with our choices that really allows us to feel effective about our planning.

 Now, with this said, of course, we need the pertinent information.
 We need to make decisions in all areas of our lives.
 And so, a thoughtful, holistic financial plan involves far more than just looking at investments, discussing insurance, or finding ways to save money on taxes.

 An effective financial plan requires making good choices in the six key money areas.
-We refer to it as The Six Money Decisions™, and here they are.
+We refer to it as The Six Money Decisions®.

 A good financial plan is going to help you make decisions about how you earn money.